Deliberate bid to keep Cong out of GoM formed after GST meet: Gehlot | Politics

 - India

+The Congress on Tuesday raised strong objections to the government's decision of keeping it out of the Group of Ministers (GoM) to look into tax concessions to certain articles used for Covid treatment.

-Rajasthan Chief Minister Ashok Gehlot on Tuesday alleged that a deliberate attempt was made to keep the opposition Congress out of the Group of Ministers (GoM) set up after the GST Council Meet on May 28.
+Rajasthan Chief Minister Ashok Gehlot alleged it is a deliberate attempt to keep the opposition Congress out of the Group of Ministers (GoM) set up after the GST Council Meet on May 28.

 ''We request the eight members of the GoM to reflect on the exclusion of the Congress Finance ministers before they proceed with their deliberations.
 We also urge the members of GoM to take into account views expressed by Rajasthan and other mentioned states, wherein we had asked for Zero Tax Rate for Covid-related supplies in public interest,'' Gehlot said.